 If you want to ship ammo, you unfortunately won’t have as many carriers to choose from.
 Ammunition is actually on the list of items the US Postal Service prohibits for shipment.
 USPS prohibits the shipment of ammo both domestically and internationally.
 Therefore, you’ll need to use another carrier such as UPS or FedEx if you wish to ship ammunition.

-Our Recommendation: UPS
+Our Recommendation: Use UPS to Ship Ammo

-In order to ship ammo with UPS, the ammunition must not exceed 12.7 mm (50 caliber or 0.5 inch) for rifle or pistol cartridges.
+In order to ship ammo legally with UPS, the ammunition must not exceed 12.7 mm (50 caliber or 0.5 inch) for rifle or pistol cartridges.
 Ammo cannot be more than 8 gauge for shotgun shells.
 UPS also allows for the shipment of blank ammunition or ammo with inert projectiles.

 Properly Packaging Ammunition